-- Open the cold water isolation valve fully at the inlet to the water heater. - Switch on the electrical supply at the isolating switch to the solar storage tank. - Check and if required reset the timer, if one is installed.
+- Open the cold water isolation valve fully at the inlet to the water heater. - Switch on the electrical supply at the water heater isolating switch(s) on the switchboard. - Check and if required reset the timer, if one is installed.